 What Does “State-Mandated” Mean?
 Do Other Towns Have State-Mandated Affordable Housing?

-Since 1975, when the Supreme Court issued its Mount Laurel I decision, all New Jersey communities have been required to produce a plan to enable affordable units to be built.
-Some communities didn’t comply with the Supreme Court’s decision, so that Court issued a second decision, Mt.
-Laurel II, in 1983, which created the builder’s remedy as an enforcement mechanism.
-Mount Laurel II was written to ensure communities complied with their affordable housing requirements.
+Since 1975, all New Jersey communities have been required to produce a plan to enable affordable units to be built (called Mt Laurel decision).
+Some communities didn’t comply with the court’s decision, so the courts intervened in 1983 (Mt.
+Laurel II) and again in 2014 (Mt.
+Laurel III) to ensure communities complied with their affordable housing requirements.

-In short, yes, all NJ towns are required to comply with their Constitutional obligation to provide affordable housing, not just Berkeley Heights.
+In short, yes, all NJ towns are required to comply with state affordable housing mandates, not just Berkeley Heights.

 Berkeley Heights & the Affordable Housing Settlement